 Shelburne Falls Trolley Museum

-In lieu of services, a celebration of Dave Bartlett's life will take place on Saturday May 30, 2015 at 5pm at the Trolley Museum.
+In lieu of services, a celebration of Dave Bartlett's life took place on Saturday May 30, 2015 at 5pm at the Trolley Museum.

 Donations may be made to the Shelburne Falls Trolley Museum, PO Box 272, Shelburne Falls, MA 01370.

 The Shelburne Falls Trolley Museum lost its biggest fan when David C. Bartlett passed away quickly at home on Tuesday March 10, 2015.
 Many people knew him as the museum's ticket seller, always quick with a joke or a tall tale.
 "Let me see if I can sober up the motorman and we'll get you a trolley ride." he would say to folks after they had bought their passes.
 But he was also our corporate Clerk, our General Passenger Agent, our Membership Clerk, our Transfer Editor and our Chief Engineer.
 And to some people, Dave was SFTM.

 In 1991 Dave was invited by founder Tony Jewell to help found SFTM as an entity to perform the restoration of Trolley No. 10, whose story you can find elsewhere on this site.
 Dave was on the board of directors, and very active in the day-to-day operations both behind the scenes and interacting with our guests, right up until his last day.
 He brought a strong sense of fiscal responsibility to the board's deliberations, an attention to detail to his various clerk positions, and a sense of humor to the museum's newsletter, The Transfer, of which he was the editor.

 His biggest effort in recent years was to get a new 'fire-proof' Car Barn built at SFTM.
 Here are some pictures of the progress we have made on this project to date.